Who can carry out a LOLER inspection?

 The LOLER regulations are there to help avoid potential issues relating safety.
 It covers equipment that has lifting risks, including anything that can raise or lower a load.
 There are 17 LOLER regulations that apply to all lifting equipment used in the workplace.
 The competent person who conducts a LOLER inspection should know what these are and be able to perform a thorough examination to ensure they are met.

-In most cases, a thorough examination is not overly complicated or expensive to perform, but it is imperative that you are confident the competent person has the necessary skills to perform the task correctly and meet requirement of the LOLER regulations.
+In most cases, a thorough examination is not overly complicated or expensive to perform, but it is imperative that you are confident the competent person has the necessary skills to perform the task correctly and meet the requirements of LOLER regulations.

 Who is considered a ‘competent person’ to complete LOLER inspections and thorough examinations?